The History of Riverboat Gambling

 On Water, But Not Land

 There is a network of rivers that penetrate inland from the Gulf of Mexico up through the United States, most famously the Mississippi River.
 In the 19th Century the rivers provided a fantastic way to transport goods from town to town up and down the bodies of water.
 This in turn became a popular method of passenger transport, with travellers using the boat to socialise.
-One of the most popular forms of entertainment at the time was gambling, and therefore this pastime became highly popular aboard the vessels.
+One of the most popular forms of entertainment was play at online Irish casino, and therefore this pastime became highly popular aboard the vessels.

 There were also, and still are today, laws that prohibited gambling on land.
 However, the proprietors of these boats took advantage of the loophole not extending these laws to establishments on water.
 Even today, riverboats are still to be found on the Mississippi and is still considered one of the best for cruises.
 Certain rivers acted as state lines, so it was sometimes argued that the gamblers could not be classified as being in one state or another while steaming down a river.